LONDON, Sept. 23 (JTA) British Jews turned out in force this week for a rally supporting Israel and the United States.

 “Fighting terrorism and harboring terrorists cannot take place simultaneously,” Tannenbaum said.

-Milo, the Tel Aviv mayor, echoed Tannenbaum’s theme, saying “There is no rationality in bringing into a coalition against terror those who host terrorists.
+Milo, the former Tel Aviv mayor, echoed Tannenbaum’s theme, saying “There is no rationality in bringing into a coalition against terror those who host terrorists.
 It is unbelievable.”

 Britain’s Orthodox chief rabbi, Jonathan Sacks, gave an impassioned speech in which he rejected the allegation that the United States was targeted by terrorists because of its support for Israel.